julianlam/feps/fep/61cf/fep-61cf.md

 Some corner cases are possible here.
 For instance, the user could already be logged in to the target instance when the OWA login flow begins.

-When the OpenWebAuth flow succeeds, the `owt=` query parameter will identify the user who is logged in to the home instance.
-This will be a user from the domain in the original `zid=` parameter, but may not be the exact same user.
+When the OpenWebAuth flow succeeds, the `owt=` token will identify the logged-in user.
+It is important that the target instance trusts this token rather than the original `zid=` query parameter, to prevent an [impersonation attack](#impersonation-attack).

 ### Target instance's token endpoint